The RFP: Pros and cons

 The RFP provides a familiar, well-established path for purchasing professionals of all experience levels, ability and market knowledge to make critical sourcing decisions according to management’s specification.

 But what’s next?
 Once results plateau, managers challenge their departments to go deeper and keep driving benefit.
 Does the standard RFP with baseline benefits enable an operation to evaluate vendors and solutions through a more integrated, strategic path to cost reduction and process optimization?

 Here’s where traditional RFPs fall short for pallet programs:

-- The RFP offers a pricing snapshot of the market price for a pallet, but does not provide the most accurate picture of a constantly evolving lumber market
+- The RFP offers a snapshot of the market price for a pallet, but does not provide the most accurate picture of a constantly evolving lumber market

-- Key manufacturing, packaging and distribution factors that determine sourcing decisions change the day agreements are signed
+- Key manufacturing, packaging and distribution factors that determine sourcing decisions may change after agreements are signed

 - The specifications on which the RFP is based may be outdated, ill-advised or no longer optimized for the operation